elvis-pan/elvis-pan.github.io/_pages/gallery.md

     </div>
 </div>
 <div class="caption">
     Left: The road to heaven.
 The clouds look like a hand pointing to the sun on the left.
-Right: Aurora (although very weak).
+Right: Aurora.
 </div>

 <div class="row mt-3 justify-content-center">